getampt/docs/frameworks/astro.md

 ---
 title: Astro
-description: Ampt integrates with Astro to build full stack applications.
+description: Integrate with Astro to build full stack applications.
 ---

 Ampt allows developers to integrate with their existing Astro applications.